 Frida painted still lifes for lots of people when she was in her 50s.
-She was in such a pain at that time and cannot get out the house or even her bed.
-In this painting the sky is separated into day and night, and both sun and moon are present...an component exhibit in large portions of her paintings.
+She was in such a pain at that time and cannot get out of the house or even her bed.
+In this painting, the sky is separated into day and night, and both sun and moon are present... a component exhibit in large portions of her paintings.
 The foods grown from the ground are connected by roots, which structure the words "Naturaleza Viva" (Living Nature) whereby the craftsman rejects the "dead" implications of "Naturaleza Muerta" (Still Life).

 Diego Rivera was very angry when he learned the content of Frida's letter to Dolores.
-He immediately send the money back to Dolores and apologized on behalf of Frida.
+He immediately sends the money back to Dolores and apologized on behalf of Frida.